rsyslog/rsyslog/source/configuration/modules/sigprov_gt.rst

 -  **sig.keepTreeHashes** <on/**off**>
    Controls if tree (intermediate) hashes are written to the .gtsig file.
-This enhances the ability to spot the location of a signature breach, but costs considerable disk space (a bit mire than the amount sig.keepRecordHashes requries).
+This enhances the ability to spot the location of a signature breach, but costs considerable disk space (a bit more than the amount sig.keepRecordHashes requires).
 Note that both Tree and Record hashes can be kept inside the signature file.

 **See Also**